Chart Color Schemes

 Millers Point features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Millers Point's dwelling structures, as per the latest Census, consisted of 1.2% houses and 98.9% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Millers Point stood at 26.0%, lower than Sydney metro's level, with mortgaged dwellings at 12.7% and rented ones at 61.3%.
-The median monthly mortgage repayment was $3,900, higher than Sydney metro's average of $2,427.
-The median weekly rent figure in Millers Point was recorded as $800, compared to Sydney metro's $470.
-Nationally, Millers Point's mortgage repayments were significantly higher at $3,900 against the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Millers Point's dwelling structures, as per the latest Census, consisted of 1.2% houses and 98.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Millers Point was at 26.0%, with mortgaged dwellings at 12.7% and rented ones at 61.3%.
+The median monthly mortgage repayment in the area was $3,900, higher than Sydney metro's average of $2,427.
+Median weekly rent in Millers Point was $800, compared to Sydney metro's $470.
+Nationally, Millers Point's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing